 Hello!
 My name is Nick.
 Nicky B. The Knight Who Says Niii (Co).
 I hail from the field of Brad in search of the Holy Grail.
 I'm a freelance artist and student of many ancient mysteries and perennial philosophies - a humble bard and theologian of the mystical sort.
 In my music and art I aim to awaken of the inner GodSelf of the listener and the participant so that we may open our Third Eye and break free from the world of illusion and separation.
-I hope my art is a reflection of my desire to be reunited with the Oneness of Creation and live with compassion, in service of all beings as brothers and sisters.
+I hope my art is a reflection of my desire to be reunited with the Oneness of Creation and to live with compassion in service of all beings as brothers and sisters.
 To find the Beloved we must become the Beloved.
 All seekers who walk the path of enlightenment knock on the door of Unity - The paradoxical singularity of duality in the Endless Moment which is forever Here and Now, the Endless Moment.
-All roads lead us home to this Mystical Door which leads to (and from) the Pleroma.
+All roads lead us home to this Mystical Door which leads to the Pleroma, .
 Have you ever wondered if Heaven is a state of being or a place on Earth?
 The Keys to the Kingdom lay within us.